liamrdawson/git-sandbox/chapters/get-confident.md

 ![](../assets/screenshots/reflog.png)

-If you want to see only updates made on a specific branch, then ust run `git reflog [branch-name-here]` e.g.
+If you want to see only updates made on a specific branch, then just run `git reflog [branch-name-here]` e.g.

 ![](../assets/screenshots/reflog-dev.png)